Foreign relations of South Sudan: Comoros

 First ambassador of South Sudan to Comoros presented his credentials to Comoros in 2018.

 Egypt

 Essam Sharaf, Prime Minister of Egypt after the Arab Spring-inspired revolution in 2011 made his first foreign visit to Khartoum and Juba in the lead-up to South Sudan's secession.
 Egypt was one of four countries to recognise South Sudan as an independent state on the first day.

 Sudan

 Since independence relations with Sudan have been under negotiation.
 Sudan's then President Omar al-Bashir first announced, in January 2011, that dual citizenship in the North and the South would be allowed, but upon the independence of South Sudan he retracted the offer.
 He has also suggested an EU-style confederation.
 In February 2012, an agreement was reached by which citizens of both countries could live, work, and own property in both countries, and freely travel between the two.

-Uganda

-Prior to independence relations between the two states were fostered through cultural contacts such as the presence of South Sudanese students in Uganda.
-As independence approaches the two states started to enhance their economic ties.
-However, the Lord's Resistance Army's presence in South Sudan was a stumbling block.